SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Statements.md

 the error type is inferred as follows:

-- If every `throws` statement and `try` expression in the `do` code block is nested inside of an exhaustive error handling mechanism, then the `do` statement is inferred as nonthrowing.
+- If every `throws` statement and `try` expression in the `do` code block is nested inside of an exhaustive error-handling mechanism, then the `do` statement is inferred as nonthrowing.

 - If the `do` code block contains code that throws